 MA Gender and Development

 This masters course is one of the longest running and most popular courses on gender and development.
-It situates the study of gender and development within an academic social science framework, as well as in the context of policymaking and implementation.
+It positions the study of gender and development within an academic social science framework, as well as in the context of policymaking and implementation.

 The course aims to equip students with the analytical and conceptual skills needed to understand gender issues in both contexts, enabling them to participate effectively in gender and development-related research, policymaking and implementation.